emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 :::tip Tip
 Before using the Data Integrations, create a deployment first.
 For professional deployment users: please complete [Peering Connection](../deployments/vpc_peering.md) first, and ensure that the servers involved in the following are established in the VPC under the peering connection.
-All the IP mentioned below refer to the intranet IP of the resource
+All the IP mentioned below refer to the internal network IP of the resource
 For basic deployment users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource
 :::